-There are several features of the numerical solutions which had not been observed in previous work.
-The most striking one is the appearance of the scaling $\mathrm{Re}^1$ for the vorticity maximum, which takes precedence, at the singularity time, over the weaker Prandtl scaling $\mathrm{Re}^{1/2}$ .
-Even more strikingly, as seen on the graphs of the wall vorticity, this new extremum does not even appear at the same location as the Prandtl singularity.
+Several features of our numerical solutions had not been observed in previous work.
+The most striking one is the appearance of the scaling $Re^1$ for the vorticity maximum, which takes precedence, at the singularity time, over the weaker Prandtl scaling $Re^{1/2}$ .
+Even more strikingly, as seen on the graphs of wall vorticity, this new extremum does not even appear at the same location as the Prandtl singularity.
 This result contradicts sharply the picture of boundary layer detachment as it was described in earlier work, as an essentially local process coinciding with the singularity in the Prandtl equations.
-Thanks to the vorticity formulation we have favoured, the origin of the non-locality can be traced back to the integral constraints (2.12) on the vorticity field, which are themselves consequences of the no-slip boundary conditions combined with the incompressibility.
-If higher and higher k modes are excited, as occurs in particular due to the Prandtl singularity formation, the reaction of the flow dictated by (1) has no reason to be localized in the x direction.
+Thanks to the vorticity formulation we have favoured, the origin of the non-locality can be traced back to the integral constraints (2.12) on the vorticity field, which are themselves consequences of the no-slip boundary conditions combined with incompressibility.
+If higher and higher k modes are excited, as occurs in particular due to the Prandtl singularity formation, the reaction of the flow dictated by (2.1) has no reason to be localized in the x direction.